2022 Health Insurance Marketplace Calculator

 Has the calculator been updated for the changes enacted through the American Rescue Plan Act (ARP) of 2021 (COVID-19 relief)?

-Yes, the calculator estimates how much you may pay and the amount of financial assistance you will receive under the American Rescue Plan Act (ARP), the COVID-19 relief law passed in March 2021.
-If you’re receiving unemployment compensation during 2021, see FAQ below.
+Yes, the calculator estimates how much you may pay and the amount of financial assistance you will receive under the American Rescue Plan Act (ARP), the COVID-19 relief law passed in March 2021 that expanded the amount and eligibility for Marketplace subsidies.

 How do health insurance subsidies work?